 Press releases increase brand credibility.

-A press release is essentially a piece of news about which your company controls the messaging entirely.
+A press release is essentially a piece of news, which your company controls the messaging entirely.
 While many journalists will use the release as more of a guideline when crafting their own story—rather than publishing verbatim—they cannot stray from the information you provided.
 Additionally, a press release is a vehicle to share data and insight, thereby elevating your company as a valuable resource when it comes time to speak on industry trends.

 Press releases generate sales leads.

 Every good press release ends with a call to action (CTA) that leaves the reader with a sense of urgency centered around the main message.
 When following the inverted pyramid methodology, you should tee up the call-to-action with supporting information that explains why the reader should feel compelled to reach out to your company.
 When executed properly, the press release has created a conversation with a potential new customer that could result in an increase in sales, or at least a relationship that you can nurture going forward.
+A recent example of this would be the relationship we built with a national consumer editor at Real Simple that helped LGS generate a new business lead.